- Start with some easy safety steps to help keep your online gaming hassle-free.

 While it’s normal to want new friends, it’s best to play it safe by protecting your privacy.
 You can change your privacy settings to limit your contact with people you don’t know or don’t feel comfortable about, especially if someone online is saying inappropriate things or being creepy.
 You can find ways to update your settings for different games and apps in The eSafety Guide.

 Being abused or criticised shouldn’t be a normal part of your gaming life.
 Try using the ‘mute’ button or settings in your game to get a break from someone who’s annoying you.
 If things start getting out of hand you could log off for a while, or it may be time to set some hard boundaries by reporting and blocking them.

 Collect evidence, report and block abusive players

 The gaming platforms have a responsibility to ensure your safety.
 If the abuse is starting to feel seriously harmful, collect evidence so you have proof – this can include screenshots or recordings of the abusive comments.
 Then you can report and block the other player in-app – you can find how to do this on common gaming platforms in The eSafety Guide.
-If you don’t hear back from the platform within 48 hours, you can ask eSafety for help to remove serious cyberbullying content (for under 18s) or adult cyber abuse (for 18+).
+If you don’t hear back from the platform, you can ask eSafety for help to remove serious cyberbullying content (for under 18s) or adult cyber abuse (for 18+).